Betty Boop for President: Remake

 There is a film called Hurray for Betty Boop made in 1980, based on this short's running-for-office premise.
 Record producer Dan Dalton took scenes from over 30 Korean-colorized 1930s Betty Boop cartoons and wrote a connecting narrative to make this feature.
 He employed the voice-acting talents of Tommy Smothers and Victoria D'Orazi, and songs by Debby Boone, Cab Calloway, and The Association.
 Dalton claimed "it was difficult to keep the continuity" to Fleischer authority Michael Dobbs.
 Dalton explicitly asserted in 1982 that New Line Cinema's lack of promotion was from the film's failure to receive a theatrical release.
-It only made its home video release by Warner Home Video in 1984 before it was stored away in obscurity resulting its overwhelmed negative reception.
+It only made its home video release by Warner Home Video in 1984 before it was stored away in obscurity resulting its negative reception.

 This 90-minute film finally received a DVD release in 2004, under the name Betty Boop for President, on the Brentwood Home Video imprint.
 Despite this, Dalton uploaded the abandoned compilation film on social media in March 2016.